adamdjbrett/nabpr/_posts/2021-05-17-2021-dissertation-scholarship-awardee-matthew-beal.md

 ---
 layout: page
 subheadline: "Dissertation"
-title: "Congratulations to 2021 Dissertation Scholarship Awardees Matthew Beal"
+title: "Congratulations to 2021 Dissertation Scholarship Awardee Matthew Beal"
 teaser: "At the Annual Meeting on May 17, 2021 NABPR awarded the dissertation scholarship to Matthew Beal"
 author: adamdjbrett
 header: no